isaudits/docker-empire/README.md

 # Usage
-Provided launcher script will automatically launch Empire server with parameters based on environment variables except local IP (autodetected) and auto launch an https and meterpreter listener.
+Provided launcher script will automatically launch Empire server with parameters based on environment variables except local IP (autodetected).
 If any additional arguments are passed to the script, those will be passed as parameters as opposed to automatically launching listeners.

 Default environment variables can be overridden via command line launch or .env file.